Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 4. **Tools and utilities recommended for project execution**

 Introducing processes in most organizations is challenging.
 Tools provided to implement the data science process and lifecycle help lower the barriers to and increase the consistency of their adoption.
 TDSP provides an initial set of tools and scripts to jump-start adoption of TDSP within a team.
-It also helps automate some of the common tasks in the data science lifecycle such as data exploration and baseline modeling.
+It also helps automate the common tasks in the data science lifecycle such as data exploration and baseline modeling.
 There is a well-defined structure provided for individuals to contribute shared tools and utilities into their team's shared code repository.
 These resources can then be leveraged by other projects within the team or the organization.
 ___

 ## 4. Details of the approach